International

 Ranger jobs often have strict requirements for qualifications, sometimes including experience with firearms and law enforcement training.
 Responsibilities can include interacting with visitors, guiding tours, giving presentations, trail and invasive species clearing, and species population management.
 Rangers also patrol their area to ensure that guests are following regulations.

-While being a park ranger or forest ranger in the USA is very different from being a safari guide in South Africa, it helps to have a foundational understanding and appreciation for wildlife, ecosystems and hosting guests.
+While being a park ranger or forest ranger in the USA is very different from being a field guide in South Africa, it helps to have a foundational understanding and appreciation for wildlife, ecosystems and hosting guests.
 In this way, a Bushwise course can be quite helpful in your career if you want to become a ranger.
 If you’re interested in becoming a park ranger in South Africa, head over to our game ranger jobs page to learn more.

 Tour guide jobs